Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 There are hundreds of small gardens all over the mountain.

-The local markets are filled with the produce that grows here.
+The local markets are filled with the produce that grows all around the area.

 There is a local man- Efram, who gathers wild mushrooms and brings them down to sell.